-Ask any parent and they'll tell you that baby sleep can be a tricky subject.
-Its one that we all want to talk about - whether or not we get enough of it, whether its at the right time, whether its regular or not… exhausting!
-At the end of the day, baby will sleep when baby is ready to sleep and there's not much that we can really do to control that.
+Ask any parent, and they'll tell you that baby sleep can be a tricky subject.
+We all want to talk about - whether or not we get enough of it, whether it's at the right time, whether it's regular or not, it's exhausting!
+The baby will sleep when the baby is ready to sleep, and there's not much that we can do to control that.

 Prepare the the sleep space

 An organised room makes for a more peaceful sleep, so our first tip is to make sure that wherever your baby is going to sleep, it's tidy and calm.
 Have some boxes on hand to sweep the toys into when it’s nap time, or build ‘tidy-up time’ into your daily routine so that you're ahead of the game when it comes time to rest.
 Your baby needs to feel relaxed and calm to be able to sleep (and let’s face it, you do too) so making sure that their sleeping space is ready is such a great tip.